What is Acne?

 Why do people get acne?

-While the exact causes of acne are still under study, several well-established factors have been identified: clogged pores, excess oil production, bacteria, and inflammation.
+While the exact causes of acne are still under study, several well-established factors have been identified: clogged pores, excess oil production, bacteria, inflammation, and hormonal changes.

 - Excess Oil Production: Overactive oil glands can block pores and promote breakouts.